-Bitcoin is digital gold.
-Many are viewing it as a way of storing value over the long term and more.
-But when it comes to actually using the currency to buy things, many in the cryptocurrency world are opting to use lighter, lower-cost, and faster coins.
+Bitcoin is digital gold, and many are viewing it as a way of storing value over the long term and more.
+But when it comes to actually using the currency to buy things, many crypto owners are opting to use lighter, lower-cost, and faster coins.
 One of the longest-lasting leaders in this group is Litecoin.

 Consistently ranked within the top 10 cryptocurrencies by market cap on sites like coincap.io, Litecoin is a reliable, secure, and respected cryptocurrency.
 In times when Bitcoin and Ethereum transaction fees get too expensive due to heightened demand, many individuals opt to exchange their Bitcoin for Litecoin.
 That’s because it is so much cheaper and faster to send, even during periods of high demand.
-Also, smaller investors view it as a good entry point to cryptocurrency investment since it’s more affordable to own whole coins.
+It is a good entry point to cryptocurrency investing since it’s much more affordable for those working with smaller amounts.

 4. Ethereum Classic (ETC)

 Years ago, the original Ethereum split into two separate projects, Ethereum, and Ethereum Classic.
-Today the Ethereum Classic project is an exciting alternative to Ethereum focused on low cost, high-speed transactions with all the same robust computing power and app development capability as its bigger brother.
+Today the Ethereum Classic project is an exciting alternative to Ethereum and is focused on low-cost, high-speed transactions with all the same robust computing power and app development capability as its bigger brother.
 Developers that can write code for Ethereum can easily do so on Ethereum Classic.
 Its lower price point per unit and vastly lower transaction fees make it exciting for projects related to the Internet of Things, autonomous microtransactions, and more.
-The coin has also received a hefty investment from Grayscale—one of the biggest cryptocurrency investment firms on the market.
+The coin has also received a hefty investment from Grayscale, one of the biggest cryptocurrency investment firms on the market.
 Ethereum Classic is also available for placement into self-directed Cryptocurrency IRAs.